IoTsec/Z3sec/README.md

 This tool partially reimplements the touchlink commissioning procedure from the perspective of an initiator.
 The tool comprises of several sub-tools, which can send specific touchlink commands.
-The received signal strength of these touchlink commands on the targeted device must be above a certain threshold.
+The received signal strength of these touchlink commands on the targeted device must be above a certain threshold, i.e., within the *touchlink range*.
-For an evaluation of the wireless range fo these tools, please see[1].
+For an evaluation of the wireless range fo these tools, please see [1].

-For a detailed description of all parameters of each sub-tool, please refer to the help message, e.g., `z3sec_touchlink scan --help`.
+For the description of all parameters of a sub-tool, please refer to the help message, e.g., `z3sec_touchlink scan --help`.

 - `scan`: Actively searches for touchlink-enabled devices in the touchlink range and displays an overview of all received scan responses.
 Here, and for all subsequent